 The Business Of Being Cardi B

-The Cardi B Effect:
+The Cardi B effect:

-A branding power rooted in specific authenticity, created and permeated by rapper Cardi B. Behavior associated with the Cardi B Effect include blunt honesty, rapping, laughing, mild to moderate twerking, tongue-curling, teeth-kissing, chart-topping and regular degular Bronx girl antics.
+A branding power rooted in specific authenticity, created and permeated by rapper Cardi B. Behaviors associated with the Cardi B Effect include blunt honesty, rapping, laughing, mild to moderate twerking, tongue-curling, teeth-kissing, chart-topping and regular degular Bronx girl antics.

 On August 12, 2017, Cardi B, The Bronx-hailing 25-year-old rapper, performed her now-quintuple-platinum single "Bodak Yellow" for the first time in New York, during a concert held at MoMA PS1's Warm-Up, an outdoor summer series held at the venerated museum's offshoot in Long Island City.
 A hometown crowd of around 4,000, from all ages and ethnic backgrounds, acted as a barometer of her ascendant stardom — the "Cardi B effect" was spreading.
 Quickly.
-Decked out in a red lace dress and a blunt black bob, Cardi's stage entrance was greeted with flashes, cheers and phones recording her every move.
-By the time she performed her fast-rising single, the crowd erupted in unison: "Lil b****..."
+Decked out in a red lace dress and a blunt black bob, Cardi's was greeted with flashes, cheers and phones recording her every move.
+When she finally performed her fast-rising single, the crowd erupted in unison: "Said lil' b****..."

-"She was like: 'Are people even going to know me here?,'" remembers Ashley Kalmonowitz, senior director of publicity at Atlantic Records, who was on the side of the stage that day.
+"She was like: 'Are people even going to know me here?,' " remembers Ashley Kalmonowitz, senior director of publicity at Atlantic Records, who was on the side of the stage that day.

 Like the liquor in the cups of the concertgoers and the weed smoke around them, the Cardi B effect was not only perceptible, it was intoxicating — even for members of Cardi's own team.
 "The way the venue is set up, since it gets narrow, you can feel the energy coming from the back of the room to the front of the stage.
 It's amazing," DJ Sparkx, Cardi's longtime DJ, tells NPR Music.

 But Cardi's trepidation over the crowd at PS1 was warranted.
 At that point, the cool kids at Warm-Up weren't considered her core demographic (a performance at New York's Dominican Day Parade the following day likely didn't come with the same initial wariness).
 And yet, the immediate embrace of the artistic bleeding-edge of New York meant that Cardi's crossover was underway.
-Over one pivotal weekend, she proved to herself and her haters that, riding the wave of "Bodak Yellow," she could rule every enclave in her city; from the Uptown bodegas to the bougie outer-borough art scene and everywhere in between.
+Over one pivotal weekend, she proved to herself and her haters that, riding the wave of "Bodak Yellow," she could rule every enclave in her city, from the Uptown bodegas to the bougie outer-borough art scene and everywhere in between.

-It was as evident that day in August as it is now, a day before the release of her major label debut, Invasion of Privacy, that Cardi's kitschy, endearingly ratchet authenticity — that last word echoed by every source NPR Music spoke to — has not only allowed her to saturate the pop world, but is the reason for it.
+It was as evident that day in August as it is now, a day before the release of her major label debut, that Cardi's kitschy, endearingly ratchet authenticity — that last word echoed by every source NPR Music spoke to — has not only allowed her to saturate the pop world, but is the reason for that saturation.

 Loading...

 Cardi was a natural at self-promotion long before her transition into the rap world.
-Born and raised in The Bronx, Cardi, née Belcalis Almanzar, started to gain notoriety online in 2013 for her hilarious videos on Instagram; posting mini-vent sessions about her profession as a stripper or girls who didn't like her, holding court during advice hours, promoting her crystal-talon nails (courtesy of Jenny's Spa) and sharing general moments self-proclaimed "stripper hoe tactics."
+Born and raised in The Bronx, Cardi, née Belcalis Almanzar, started to gain notoriety online in 2013 for her hilarious videos on Instagram — posting mini-vent sessions about her profession as a stripper or girls who didn't like her, holding court during advice hours, promoting her crystal-talon nails (courtesy of Jenny's Spa) and sharing general moments of self-proclaimed "stripper hoe tactics."
 Her aim wasn't to be an Instagram comedian or stereotypical parody character; she was just goofing around, being herself and flipping negative connotations on their head.

 "She knew what she wanted, as far as branding herself," says DJ Sparkx, who met Cardi at Perfections Gentlemen's Club in 2013 and would be the first to spin her earliest records in the strip clubs.
 "She knew that she had to stop dancing to grow her brand."